appvia/tako/docs/reference/config-params.md

 ### service.expose.ingressAnnotations

 Ingress annotations are used to configure some options depending on the Ingress controller.
 Different Ingress controller support different annotations.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)

 NOTE: This option is only relevant when service is exposed, see: [service.expose.domain](#service.expose.domain) above.